This example demonstrates the following ODataDB features:

 Here is an embedded form.

-To embed the form, add db.css to the head, db.js at the bottom, and place the control like this:
+To embed the form, include db.css in the head, db.js at the bottom, and place the control like this:

 <div class="db-control" data-app="odatadb" data-url="v4/mssql-041/default/en-us/usp_order_form()"></div>

-To try dynamic parameter values, change the category in the first parameter.
+To test dynamic parameter values, change the category in the first parameter.

-You will see the updated value lists in other parameters.
+This will update the value lists in the other parameters.

-The idea is simple.
+The concept is straightforward.
 Just add a parameter to a stored procedure that selects values.

-You can find the source codes of the procedures in the code browser below.
+You can find the source code for the procedures in the code browser below.

 Here is the configuration of parameter values.

-To test calculated columns, change the amount in any cell.
+To test calculated columns, modify the amount in any cell.

-The trick is in using formula =[@amount]*[@price] in the Total column, defined in the view_items.
+The trick is using the formula =[@amount]*[@price] in the Total column, defined in the view_items.

-ODataDB supports Excel formulas that use column names and JavaScript-supported operators.
+ODataDB supports Excel formulas that utilize column names and JavaScript-compatible operators.

 This sample loads formatting rules from the xls.handlers table.

-You can use a free version of the SaveToDB add-in to convert Excel conditional formatting to such formats.
+You can use the free version of the SaveToDB add-in to convert Excel conditional formatting to these formats.

-And the last exciting thing is protecting cells by the cell change handlers.
+Another exciting feature is protecting cells using cell change handlers.

-Try to delete any name or set the amount in the category line.
+Try deleting any name or setting the amount in the category line.

-The server returns error 500, and ODataDB rollbacks the change.
+The server returns error 500, and ODataDB rolls back the change.

 To prevent cell changes, raise an exception.
 For example, in SQL Server, use RAISERROR (@message, 11, 0).